Alcohol and the Military

-Alcohol rehab for veterans can vary depending on your treatment goals and needs.
-While medical addiction treatment remains the strongest option for treating mental health disorders and alcoholism in veterans, there are many paths one could take to move towards a life in recovery.
+Alcohol addiction treatment for Veterans can vary depending on your treatment goals and needs.
+While professional addiction treatment remains the strongest option for treating mental health disorders and alcohol use disorder in Veterans, there are many paths one could take to move towards a life in recovery.

 One of the first steps would be simply to reach out for help.
-There a handful of veteran hotlines for those who are in a moment of crisis.
+There are a handful of Veteran hotlines for those who are in a moment of crisis.
 These hotlines generally operate around the clock and can provide life-saving advice during moments of crisis.

 Veteran Crisis Lines

-Additionally, there are several support groups for veterans struggling with alcoholism and mental health disorders.
-These groups provide a safe place for veterans to share their stories with sympathetic peers.
+Additionally, there are several support groups for Veterans struggling with alcohol use and mental health disorders.
+These groups provide a safe place for Veterans to share their stories with sympathetic peers.
 Either of these options is a great way to begin the process of seeking help and healing.

 Treatment from the VA

-The Department of Veterans Affairs (VA) is another fantastic resource available to veterans struggling with alcohol addiction.
-The VA has helped countless veterans connect with alcohol rehab centers.
-Qualified veterans can likely get help with a VA facility; however, in some cases it may be more difficult for some veterans to connect to one of these programs.
+The Department of Veterans Affairs (VA) is another fantastic resource available to Veterans struggling with alcohol addiction.
+The VA has helped countless Veterans connect with alcohol addiction treatment centers.
+Qualified Veterans can likely get help with a VA facility; however, in some cases it may be more difficult for some Veterans to connect to one of these programs.

 Treatment from Private Facilities

-Finally, there are several private treatment facilities that offer tailored alcohol rehab for veterans.
-These veterans’ programs are usually designed to treat alcohol, PTSD, and other co-occurring disorders.
-While Oxford Treatment Center does not have a dedicated veterans treatment program, we do offer comprehensive medical treatment for alcohol addiction and co-occurring mental health disorders.
+Finally, there are several private treatment facilities that offer tailored alcohol use treatment for Veterans.
+These Veterans’ programs are usually designed to treat alcohol, PTSD, and other co-occurring disorders.

-Additionally, Oxford has two sister facilities—Desert Hope in Las Vegas, and Recovery First in Hollywood, Florida—that host the Salute to Recovery Program.
-Salute to Recovery is a program designed specifically to treat alcohol and other substance use disorders and co-occurring mental health disorders, like PTSD, in veterans.
-Many of the members of staff of the program are either veterans themselves, or relatives of veterans.
+Salute to Recovery is a program designed specifically to treat alcohol and other substance use disorders and co-occurring mental health disorders, like PTSD, in Veterans.
+Many of the staff members of the program are either Veterans themselves, or relatives of Veterans.
 This helps them connect with their patients and lead them towards a life in recovery.

-Regardless of where you go for treatment, it’s important to remember that military personnel and veterans are not alone in their battle with addiction.
-While alcoholism and other mental health disorders can be devastating, they need not be permanent.
+Regardless of where you go for treatment, it’s important to remember that military personnel and Veterans are not alone in their battle with addiction.
+While alcohol use and other mental health disorders can be devastating, they need not be permanent.
 Seeking help is the first important step to leading a life free of addiction.